FIN-032: Collecting, Reporting, and Remitting Virginia Sales Tax

 - Compliance with Policy

 The University is committed to complying with applicable state and local sales tax laws and regulations.
-University requirements have been established for collecting, reporting, and remitting sales tax in order to avoid penalties for failure to timely file complete and accurate tax returns.
+University requirements have been established for collecting, reporting, and remitting sales tax to avoid penalties for failure to timely file complete and accurate tax returns.

 The individual responsible for a University unit or department that performs a service.